androiddevnotes/awesome-android-learning-resources/README.md

 #### EN

+- [The Developer Digest](https://thedeveloperdigest.com/) - A handcrafted newsletter to help developers level up in their career.

 - [Awesome Android Newsletter](https://android.libhunt.com/newsletter) - A weekly overview of the most popular Android news, articles and packages.

 - [Android Weekly](https://androidweekly.net/) - Android Weekly is a free newsletter that helps you to stay cutting-edge with your Android Development.